codecypher/LearnAI/Level-0/ml/data_prep.md

 10. Data Aggregation and Group Operations

-How to Make Your Data Models Modular to Avoid highly coupled systems and unexpected production bugs [16].

 ### Import data

-For ML projects, it can be confusing to determine which library to choose to read and manipulate datasets, especially image and text [1] [2].
+For ML projects, it can be confusing to determine which library to choose to read and manipulate datasets, especially image and text [1], [2].

 - Split data along delimiters (CSV)

 - Extract parts from data entries (Do you only need part of a certain attribute?)

+### Format adjustments

 - Remove leading and trailing spaces

-### Format adjustments

 - Standardize types (decimal separators, date formats, or measurement units)